RomainCyr/zbxdyn/LACP/README.md

 zbxdynlacp.pl - Create dynamically Zabbix items and triggers for monitoring link aggregations

 # DESCRIPTION
 This script will automatically create items and triggers on a Zabbix server to monitor link aggregation.
-The hosts on which the script will be runned need to be in a specific Zabbix group.
+The hosts on which the script will be run need to be in a specific Zabbix group.

 The script will retrieve the link aggregation configured on the switch with SNMP requests.